-Editors Note: As SaveOurBucks.com approaches its one-year anniversary, please view this page as an archival one.
+Editors Note: Please view this page as an archival one.
 Something that reflects the state of the franchise as it was situated back on November 18, 2013 when the site was launched.
-Obviously great things have happened for Bucks fans since last April and we hope it culminates with a new arena in the next few years.
+Obviously great things have happened for Bucks fans with the rise of Giannis and the construction of the new arena in full force.
+We hope that eventually the team can take the next step to playoff contender

 * The Bucks are in the process of trying to secure financial and political support for a new arena.
 However, over the past decade the team has faded from the public interest because the team roster and results have been uninspiring to the local fan base and community.